 Alaska has more coastline than all other coastal states combined, and Pallister estimates that crews could fill the barge three more times from what remains on one island alone, Montague Island in the Gulf of Alaska.

 The area on Montague that needs to be cleaned is 74 miles long, Pallister said.
 Over the past three summers, cleanup crews have covered 10 miles of that stretch and filled at least 1,300 heavy-duty "super-sacks," he said.

-While relatively few people visit these sites, it's important to clean them, Stewart said.
-Foam disintegrates, which can seep into salmon streams or be ingested by birds, she said.
-There's concern, too, with the impact of broken-down plastic on marine life.
+Many of sites that have been cleaned are remote — not the kind of beaches that attract tourists.
+But it's important to clean the areas since disintegrating foam can seep into salmon streams or be ingested by birds, Stewart said.
+There is also concern with the impact of broken-down plastic on marine life.

-Before the tsunami, a lot of old fishing gear would be on the beach.
-But afterward, the debris included an inundation of Styrofoam and urethane, Pallister said.
-Objects such as property stakes and crates used by fishermen in coastal Japan also have begun showing up, he said.
+Before the tsunami, a lot of old fishing gear would land on beaches.
+But afterward, there was an inundation of Styrofoam and urethane foam used for things like building insulation that has continued to be found, Pallister said.
+Property stakes and crates used by fishermen in coastal Japan also have shown up.

 Pallister and Stewart are hoping to find a way to repatriate or otherwise find uses for buoys that have been collected.